Michael the Syrian: Veneration and legacy

 Michael the Great is one of the most highly venerated saints in the Oriental Orthodox communion, especially within the Syriac Orthodox Church, where he is remembered for his scholarship, sanctity, and wisdom.
 His feast is celebrated on November 7, the anniversary of his repose in 1199.

-The late patriarch Ignatius Aphrem I Barsoum (1887-1957) of the Syriac Orthodox Church describes him as "one of the greatest pontiffs of the Church of God, the finest of the Patriarchs of Antioch, a scholar, and a famous chronicler; of everlasting name, of graceful pursuit, and of uncommon qualities, of widely known virtues, and of good deeds."
-He continues: "Is it not right for the general history of the world to remember your honorable name since you have written those volumes that are full of the events of the ages, from their inception until your happy reign, for you have brought to life what took place, and had it not been for you, these would have been totally forgotten?
+The late patriarch Ignatius Aphrem I Barsoum (1887-1957) of the Syriac Orthodox Church describes him as:...one of the greatest pontiffs of the Church of God, the finest of the Patriarchs of Antioch, a scholar, and a famous chronicler; of everlasting name, of graceful pursuit, and of uncommon qualities, of widely known virtues, and of good deeds. [...]
+Is it not right for the general history of the world to remember your honorable name since you have written those volumes that are full of the events of the ages, from their inception until your happy reign, for you have brought to life what took place, and had it not been for you, these would have been totally forgotten?
 Indeed, it is befitting to do so for the world in general and for your nation in particular.
 Your greatness is manifest not only in this, but also in the fact that you were magnificent in your virtues, endurance and self-esteem.
 You were great in your Patriarchal works.
-It is no wonder that history describes you as the 'Great.'"
+It is no wonder that history describes you as "the Great."